BlogOn the fieldTraining on carbon projects in Kenya

 Looking for financing sources

-Fair Carbon will support us in the complex area of markets and finance, to find the right investors and establish fair and ethical rules.
+Fair Carbone will support us in the complex area of markets and finance, to find the right investors and establish fair and ethical rules.

 Next steps for our WAM carbon project